rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

    Have a plan for how long to keep data on AD's servers, Many people save just the summary information for management reporting.

-   PROTIP: Often we don't realize what analysis to do unti later, and by then the historical data is gone.
+   PROTIP: Often we don't realize what analysis to do until later, and by then the historical data is gone.
    How much is longitudinal operational analysis is worth?
    This needs to be decision by management so they are not disappointed later.

+0. AD exposes data via <a target="_blank" href="https://community.appdynamics.com/t5/Tech-Webinars/Advanced-REST-API-Scripting-Tech-Webinar/td-p/19687/jump-to/first-unread-message">REST APIs [webinar]</a>.

+0. AD provides a way to create graphs dynamically.

+   PROTIP: Consider dumping monitoring data for analysis using your organization's analytics product such as ElasticSearch, Tableau, etc.
+   This would focus leverage of skills brough to this work, and (more importantly) make it easier and more likely for other statistics in the organization to be integrated, such as impact performance has on dollar sales, etc.

 0. AD displays response time captured from every entry and exit point, down to specific page iframes.